Relax in a Ghost Town

 The floor-plan of the house helps increase fresh air in the summer, and the aspect of the house increases warmth in the winter.
 Most of the water used in the house is from rain water catchment, but the toilet and laundry are on town water.
 There are more books in my house than there are in a bookerary and so time not spent playing outside can be sanctuary.

 The Main House is $325 a night plus tax, with a 2 night minimum stay (3 night minimum during the busy season).
-We like kids and dogs.
+We like kids.
 The house has 5 double beds and 1 single, and can sleep up to 8 people.
 (Call for special requests).Make Reservation Interior Features

 This is the famous Terlingua view of the Chisos Mountains of Big Bend National Park.
 On clear days you can see 70 miles into Mexico.
 The house sits around the hill to the north of the Terlingua Ghost Town, so the “scene” is available but not compulsory.
 Its quiet here.
 Quiet and lovely.

 Full sized bed with great sheets and fluffy quilt.
 Headboard with flowers and Christmas lights.
 Big two door closet with shelves and lots of room for luggage.
 Three east facing windows with a good rising sun opportunity.
 Air conditioning in summer, heat in winter.
 Always cozy.

 Queen sized bed.
 Door to the outside with its own entrance to the south parking area.
 Door to bathroom.
 South facing windows.
 Record player.
 Forty million year old fossils throughout the stonework of the walls.

 One single bed and one child’s bed around a kiva fireplace.
 Full natural history and local history library with great big windows facing north.